Faster test results and 'robust' immune response may offer hope of curbing the pandemic, experts say

 The news comes as the White House coronavirus task force coordinator said Monday she wished the early days of coronavirus in the US looked more like it did in Italy: strict lockdowns keeping people home as infections spread.

-In a roundtable discussion hosted by Arkansas Gov. Asa Hutchinson, Birx said Americans seemed to not react well to prohibitions, but that concessions could still be made.
+Georgia, Florida and Texas led the nation for highest per-capita rate of average new daily cases as of Tuesday morning, according to CNN's analysis of JHU data.

-"Tens of thousands of lives can be saved if we wear masks, and we don't have parties in our backyards ... taking those masks off," Birx said.
+However, Florida Gov. Ron DeSantis tweeted Monday that the state is reporting the lowest number of cases of Covid-19 in one day since mid-June at 2,760; adding that the number of coronavirus-positive patients hospitalized in the state is down almost 40% since July 21.

-Schools at decision-point as researchers learn more about coronavirus in young people
+Schools at decision point as researchers learn more about coronavirus in youths

 Health experts learning more about how young people are contracting and spreading the virus must decide if and how to bring students back to school for the new academic year.